TALIS (Teaching and Learning International Survey)

-In late 2017, 2,257 full or part-time teachers (from any subject including special needs) and 189 principals, from 190 schools across New Zealand participated in the TALIS survey.
+In late 2017, 2,257 full or part-time teachers (from any subject including learning support) and 189 principals, from 190 schools across New Zealand participated in the TALIS survey.
 The 190 schools varied in type, including; state, state-integrated, independent, and partnership schools, including Māori-medium schools.
-Although participation was voluntary, 79% of teachers responded to the survey.
+Although participation was voluntary, 79% of selected teachers responded to the survey.

 Key findings from TALIS 2018